noelnamai/run_analysis/CodeBook.md

    * dataSet: yTest or yTrain dataframe.

-   * activityLabels: Links the class labels with their activity name.
+   * activityLabels: Dataframe that links the class labels with their activity name.

+  ##### Output

+   * dataSet: Appropriately labels the data set with descriptive activity names.